-Transplant Plan: Transplant(s) of wild bighorn sheep will be used to establish a viable herd.
-Initial transplant should occur with a minimum of 40 bighorns.
-The source population will likely be from the Muddy Mountain of Nevada and/or the Zion unit of Utah.
+Transplant Plan: Transplant(s) of wild bighorn sheep will be used to establish herds into subunits that are currently not occupied by bighorn sheep.
+Initial transplant should ideally occur with a minimum of 40 bighorns.
 Newly transplanted bighorns will be monitored for general movements and annual survival.
-Interested parties have been notified and given opportunity for discussion.
-This includes the Beaver County Commission, Millard County Commission, BLM, and grazing permittees.
+Interested parties will be notified and given opportunity for discussion.
+This includes the Washington County Commission, BLM, USFS, and grazing permittees.
 If the population reaches or exceeds the population objective, management practices including transplants and ewe hunts may be incorporated to maintain the population at objective.
-Aggressive management practices will be taken if the population exceeds 210 individuals (120% of objective).

 Monitoring: Monitoring of bighorn sheep will be conducted every 2-3 years by aerial survey to determine lamb recruitment, population status, ram-to-ewe ratios, range distribution, and ages and quantity of rams.
-This population will likely require 8 hours to conduct a complete trend count and survey adjacent areas to evaluate wild sheep dispersal.
+The current population will likely require a minimum of 12 hours to conduct a complete trend count and survey adjacent areas to evaluate wild sheep dispersal.
 Additional ground classification may be conducted as conditions permit.
 GPS collars with mortality signals will be used to document cause-specific mortality and identify annual survival estimates.
 Space use will be monitored to assess potential overlap and competition with cattle.
 GPS collars will be added to the population as the original collars complete their usable lifespan.
-If bighorn sheep are found wandering into areas where there is high risk of contact with domestic sheep or goats, the DWR may remove these animals in accordance with the Utah Bighorn Sheep Statewide Management Plan.
+If bighorn sheep are found wandering into areas where there is high risk of contact with domestic sheep or goats, the DWR may remove these animals in accordance with the Utah Bighorn Sheep Statewide Management Plan and UDWR GLN-33.